What does the vaccine consist of? What is a vaccine and how is it used for vaccination. Modern classification of vaccines

 arrow_upward

-Blank.
-Raw materials are harvested in August - September, during the ripening of fruits.
-Collect young non-lignified shoots of the current year.
-They are cut off by hand or cut off.
-Harvesting lignified shoots is not allowed.
+Preparation.
+Raw materials are harvested in August - September, during the period of fruit ripening.
+Young, non-lignified shoots of the current year are collected.
+They are picked by hand or cut off.
+Harvesting woody shoots is not allowed.

 Security measures.
-Plants should not be uprooted, as this leads to the destruction of thickets.
-Re-harvesting in the same area is allowed no earlier than 7-8 years after the full restoration of the thickets.
+Plants should not be pulled out by their roots, as this leads to the destruction of the thickets.
+Repeated harvesting in the same area is allowed no earlier than 7-8 years after full recovery thickets.

 Drying.
-The wild rosemary shoots are dried in the shade, under awnings, spread in a layer up to 10 cm thick, heat drying is possible at a temperature of up to 40 ºС.
-After drying, the coarse leafless branches are removed.
+Ledum shoots are dried in the shade, under canopies, scattered in a layer up to 10 cm thick; heat drying is possible at temperatures up to 40 ºС.
+After drying, remove coarse leafless branches.

 Storage.
-Raw materials are stored in a dry, dark place separately from other types of raw materials, according to list B, packed in double bags.
-Shelf life is 3 years.
+Raw materials are stored in a dry place, protected from light, separately from other types of raw materials, according to list B, packed in double bags.
+Shelf life: 3 years.

 text_fields